THEOplayer/samples-html5-sdk/reference-apps/ads-basic/README.md

 ### License
 The license included in the implementation only allows for playback on _localhost_.
 To play on any other domains, as well as to make sure your license doesn't expire, get your license on https://portal.theoplayer.com.
 </details>

 ## Using ads
 In THEOplayer you can do SSAI and/or CSAI.
-The present sample showcases CSAI ads with the THEOplayer and the Google IMA integrations, which are the most commonly used.
+The present sample showcases CSAI ads with the default CSAI and the Google IMA integrations, which are the most commonly used.

 <details style="border:1px solid #ccc;padding:1em; background-color:#f9f9f9">
   <summary>Learn more</summary>

-### Notes about the THEOplayer integration
+### Notes about the CSAI integration
-Ads can be played in THEOplayer out of the box with the THEO integration.
-For this, you don't need to add any library, nor to specify any integration in your adSource.
+Ads can be played in THEOplayer out of the box with the CSAI integration.
+For this, you don't need to add any library, nor to specify any integration in your `adSource`.

 The UI, including the language, is customizable.
 Check the links below for related resources.